 Become a season ticket holder for the GVR Live!
-2016/2017 Performing Arts Season to receive a great discount with exceptional benefits.
-Purchase seven (7) or more tickets per person and receive a 10 percent discount off the regular member price for Section A seating, or 15 percent discount off the regular member price for Section B seating.
-All tickets purchased must be in the same section to qualify for season ticket discount.
+2019/2020 Performing Arts Season to receive a great discount with exceptional benefits.
+Minimum purchase of five (5) tickets required.
+Purchase tickets for 5-9 performances and receive a 10% discount off the regular member price.
+Purchase tickets for 10 or more performances to receive 20% off the regular member price.

-Season ticket prices are available from July 1-August, 26, 2016.
+Season ticket prices are available from July 1 – August 23, 2019.
 Season ticket holders who purchase tickets to additional performances, special events and dances during the season receive $2 off the regular member price.
 This discount is not available for the purchase of guest or general public tickets.